isparkes/SalesTaxExample/README.md

 Key decisions which were made while building this application:
  - Build on the basis of Spring Boot, because Spring Boot is a solid basis for building 12-Factor software, and allows (extremely) easy access to cloud and monitoring (via Actuator), as well as trivial Dockerisation.
- - It contains a full application stack, but the REST interface is not implemented (right now).
-I didn't think this is what you were interested in seeing.
-If you want to see it, just ask.
-It's an easy task to add the REST interface.
+ - It contains a full application stack, and the REST interface has been implemented.
+This was not demanded in the test, but the application was built to allow it, so it was easy to add a facade.
  - This repository is intentionally more chatty that I would usually make it, so that you can see the way the example is put together.
  - I have intentionally kept unit tests in place which have been superceded or lost their importance.
 Trimming and consolidating unit tests is a key part of the life cycle management, but again, I didn't think this is what you wanted.